 - 1/2 Cup & 1 Tbsp / 150 ml Water

 - Pour the warm water into a bowl and add the honey and yeast, mix that to combine everthing, don’t worry if the honey doesn’t completely dissolve.

 - To that add the oil, flour and salt, and bring that together with your hands in the bowl, if you have a stand mixer with a dough hook attachment you can let that go for 10 minutes to mix for you.
 If you are hand kneading turn the dough out onto a surface with any flour left on the bottom of the bowl.
-You don’t need to flour the surface this dough is not that sticky.
-See the pictorial here:
+Flour your surface more if you need to.
+See the dough pictorial here.

 - After at least 24 hours you can remove the dough from the fridge and leave it out to get to room temperature.
 I’m in England and it’s cold this time of year so it took my dough some time to get to room temp.
 If it’s warmer where you are then your dough will warm up in no time.